Honours projects in the Department of Ecology, Environment and Evolution

 Honours projects are available to students in EEE at both the Melbourne and Albury Wodonga campuses, as well as through research affiliates such as the Arthur Rylah Institute and Murray Darling Freshwater Research Centre (MDFRC).
 Scholarships are currently available for students undertaking honours in 2017 with MDFRC at either the Albury Wodonga or Mildura campuses.
 See pdf flyer for details.

-Here you will find a list of some of the projects currently available.
+Below you will find a list of some of the projects currently available, or you can download the latest honours guide as a pdf.
 If you are interested in any of these, or similar projects, please contact supervisors directly.
 An information session is usually held in September where you can find out more about these and other projects on offer in EEE, and more about what the honours year involves.

 Honours in EEE at the Albury-Wodonga campus